The global eLearning market is projected to reach $336.98 billion by 2026.

 If you think like a learner for a second, you’d readily agree to the fact that anytime, anywhere learning facilitated by virtual training software is an important element in modern workplace training.

 Web-based training is independent of time and location.
 In other words, it provides the ultimate in flexibility – learners can log in to virtual classroom software and take a course or test anytime, anywhere.
-This means that employees can decide when they are best able to focus on their learning, rather than having to interrupt other important activities.
+This means that employees can decide when they can focus on their learning rather than interrupt other important activities.

-It also means that employees can get the training they need, exactly when they need it, and using the device they prefer, as opposed to learning something they may not need for another 6 or 12 months down the road.
+It also means that employees can get the training they need, exactly when they need it, and using the device they prefer, instead of learning something they may not need for another 6 or 12 months down the road.

 3. Web-Based Training Gives Learners the Opportunity to Network

-In most cases, traditional methods of training are not only unidirectional and passive in nature but they remain an isolated activity.
+In most cases, traditional methods of training are not only unidirectional and passive in nature, but they remain an isolated activity.
 They don’t provide much opportunity for learners to interact.
-Often there is so much material to get through that there is no class time left for questions, much less discussions.
+Often there is so much material to get through that there is no class time left for questions and even less time for discussions.